a-laughlin/a-laughlin.github.io/_posts/2025-06-02-clarifying-developer-productivity-experience.md

 **Engineering Optimization (Developer Productivity) metrics** are company-contextualized [collections of engineering metrics](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity-bae) commonly derived from [research](https://getdx.com/blog/best-research-papers-developer-productivity/) like [DORA](https://dora.dev/research/), [SPACE](https://queue.acm.org/detail.cfm?id=3454124), and [DevEx](https://queue.acm.org/detail.cfm?id=3595878).

+DevProd is a term for a minimally useful metric that has evolved to inaccurately describe collections of more useful company-specified engineering metrics.
+DevProd's lack of team name adoption leads me to think that it will never expand beyond metrics to a specialized field of work like UX and (increasingly) DX.
+---- Previously ----
-**The field of Engineering Optimization (Developer Productivity)** is a professional practice focused on continuously improving business impact and engineering stakeholder outcomes, by improving Engineering Optimization metrics, by optimizing their contributing factors (e.g., tools, platforms, portals, processes, workflows, activities, experiences, documents, systems, cultures, physical environments).
+**The field of Developer Productivity** is a professional practice focused on continuously improving business impact and engineering stakeholder outcomes, by improving Engineering Optimization metrics, by optimizing their contributing factors (e.g., tools, platforms, portals, processes, workflows, activities, experiences, documents, systems, cultures, physical environments).

 ## What is Developer Experience (DX, DevEx)?